digital-asset/daml/docs/source/daml/intro/13_Interfaces.rst

   :end-before: -- TEMPLATE_CASH_TF_DEF_END

-These declarations from ``intro13/daml/Cash.daml`` define ``Cash`` as a simple template with an issuer and an owner, a currency and an amount.
+These declarations from ``intro13/daml/Cash.daml`` define ``Cash`` as a simple template with an issuer, an owner, a currency, and an amount.
 A ``Cash`` contract grants its ``owner`` the choice ``ProposeCashTransfer``, which allows the owner to propose another party, the ``newOwner``, to take over ownership of the asset.